datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 executes this Agreement or a counterpart of this Agreement and (ii) is named as a Member on **Schedule A** to this Agreement.

-Section 13.4  Allocations.
-Additional Units shall not be entitled to any retroactive allocation of the Company's income, gains, losses, deductions, credits or other items; provided that, subject to the restrictions of § 706(d) of the Code, Additional Units shall be entitled to their respective share of
+<a name="section-13-4"></a>Section 13.4  Allocations.
+Additional Units shall not be entitled to any retroactive allocation
+of the Company's income, gains, losses, deductions, credits or other items; provided that, subject to the restrictions of § 706(d) of the Code, Additional Units shall be entitled to their respective share of